aolingo/aldente/README.md

 ### Technology

-#### HTML/CSS/JavaScript
+#### HTML/CSS
+- Bootstrap and styled-components for our web app's UI (home page, restaurant page, Reservation and Restaurant forms)
+- Sweetalert2 to style our alerts and pop ups when submitting form
-#### React
+#### React JavaScript
+- react-router for routing
+- react-table for our Owner and Customer Dashboard functionalities (conditional rendering)
+- recharts for graph visualization
 #### Meteor
+- accounts-ui, accounts-facebook, accounts-password and accounts-google package for our login system
+- aldeed:collections for use along simpl-schema to attach schema to collection and allows data validation against it
+- withTracker for connection to the backend MongoDB (through subscribing to published data in the Meteor server file)
 #### MongoDB
-- Used the simpl-schema Meteor package to design and implement the schema for Restaurants and Reservations
+- Used the simpl-schema package to design and implement the schema for Restaurants and Reservations
 #### Heroku
+- Automatically deployed from the master branch through setting up connection between Github and Heroku using the Meteor Buildpack Horse and URL for remote Atlas db

 ### Contribution